UBC-CIC/Optimizing-Sedation/README.md

 ## Deployment Guide

-For instructions on how to develop the application, refer to the [Deployment Guide](docs/DeploymentGuide.md).
+For instructions on how to deploy the application, refer to the [Deployment Guide](docs/DeploymentGuide.md).

 ## Test Data Deployment Guide
 For instructions on how to test the application, refer to the [Test Data Deployment Guide](docs/TestDataDeployment.md).

+## Development

+For information on how the application was developed, refer to the [Development Document](docs/DevelopmentDocument.md).

 ## Directories